-on1 Software has just released the latest version of their photo editing and effects app, Photo 10.
-This version has been completely reworked for greater performance, stability and ease of use, with up to 4x better performance with less RAM requirements over version 9.5), Photo RAW 2017.5 offers a number of new features.
+ON1 Software has just released the latest version of their photo organizing, editing, processing and effects app, Photo RAW 2017.5.
+Besides already being completely reworked for greater performance, stability and ease of us (with up to 4x better performance with less RAM requirements over version 9.5), Photo RAW 2017.5 offers a number of new features.

 In the center area are adjustable-size thumbnails of the particular drive or folder of images you have accessed.
 These thumbnails can be sorted and displayed by any of several common attributes.
 Double-click any thumbnail (or use the Spacebar) and the photo opens and fills the center area; hit Escape to dismiss it and return to standard view.

 At right, useful metadata is displayed for any selected image.
 And there you have it!
-But wait: Along the extreme left and right edges of the interface are stacks small icons with huge functionality.
-I somehow missed seeing these tools in my first visit to Photo 10 and wondered how to get out of the browser, but they are the gateway to accessing all of the cool effects in Photo 10.
+But wait: Along the extreme left and right edges of the interface are stacks small icons with huge functionality (visible below).
+They are the gateway to accessing all of the cool effects in Photo RAW.

 The icons at left enable you to immediately access your Desktop, open your Pictures folder, see your Favorites, view your local drives or Cloud sources and see any Albums you have created.

-The icons at right take you back to Browse at any time, or to Enhance, to Effects, to Portrait (in each mode you are given a choice to work on either the original or a copy of your source image and in what format [JPEG, TIFF or PSD layers], image mode and resolution) or finally Layers (a Photoshop/GIMP or similar layered editing enviroment).
+The icons at right take you back at any time to Browse, to Develop, to Effects, to Layers or to Resize.
+In each mode you are given a choice to work on either the original or a copy of your source image and in what format (JPEG, TIFF or PSD layers), image mode and resolution or finally Layers (a Photoshop/GIMP or similar layered editing environment).
 I personally have the most fun shooting right into Effects, where there is a very deep well of Presets and Filters to wade through.